Open-MBEE/mms-alfresco/mms-ent/docs/SingleServerDeploy.md

         * `java -jar ../bin/alfresco-mmt.jar install $YOUR_PATH/mms-share-amp.amp share.war -force`

     * Create and edit the mms.properties file in the $TOMCAT_HOME/shared/classes directory (You can copy mms-ent/mms.properties.example)
+        * app.user and app.pass should be set to the alfresco admin user that you set up

 3. Start tomcat
     * Run either one of these